Mumble-SRL/MBurger-iOS/Readme.md

 # License

-NookoSDK is released under the MIT license.
-See [LICENSE](https://raw.githubusercontent.com/Mumble-SRL/NookoSDK-Objc/master/LICENSE) for details.
+NookoSDK is released under the Apache 2.0 license.
+See [LICENSE](LICENSE) for details.